 More For You: Are your cat’s whiskers bent?
 We do worry about about things like this.
 Read all about bent whiskers in cats.

-Long whiskers do not have their own specific meaning.
 The function of cat’s whiskers is the same whether your cat has very long whiskers, curly whiskers or short whiskers.

 Cats whiskers allow them to judge whether a space is large enough for them to navigate.
 You may have seen your cat poke his head into a space before entering, eg a hole in the fence to see if he will be able to fit or small cardboard boxes.